longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 ## Design

-The Longhorn Toolbox CLI will be based on the existing https://github.com/longhorn/cli, originally designed for Longhorn preflight operations.
+The `longhornctl` will be based on the existing https://github.com/longhorn/cli, originally designed for Longhorn preflight operations.

 ### Command